 The RSI was also an indicator developed by J Welles Wilder and published in the same book, New Concepts in Technical Trading Systems.

-For a more detailed look at the RSI, check here.
+This article gives a more detailed look at the RSI.

 This is what the SPY price, the ADX/DMI, the MACD, and the RSI look like on that same price chart.